philrz/super/docs/commands/super.md

 the `lake` format is useful to reverse this.

-For example, imagine you'd executed a [meta-query](super-db.md#meta-queries) via `super db query -Z "from :pools"` and saved the output in this file `pools.sup`.
+For example, imagine you'd executed a [meta-query](super-db.md#meta-queries) via `super db query -S "from :pools"` and saved the output in this file `pools.sup`.

 ```mdtest-input pools.sup
 {